 Sweet stuff isn’t overlooked.
-This week’s cake is a flourless chocolate with lavender cream and the cookies are baked with kids in mind: they’re small and perfect for a treat – not the enormous sugary discs you find in many cafes that fill your kids for dinner and breakfast the next morning.
+This week it might be a flourless chocolate cake with lavender cream and the next a saffron panna cotta with fresh lemon curd and Italian meringue.
+Croissants, muffins and housemade banana bread are staples.
+The cookies are baked with kids in mind: they’re small and perfect for a treat – not the enormous sugary discs you find in many cafes that fill your kids for dinner and breakfast the next morning.

 They’re grinding single origin “Amber Organic” coffee beans from Honduras and serving orange and apple juice from local greats East Coast Beverages.

 They provide “table service” to the park and to Banjo’s Skate Park.